 My mother died at the age of 12, leaving me and my two siblings to fend for ourselves in Port Elizabeth, South Africa.
 I was devastated.
 I felt alone and confused.
 That summer I was sexually abused in a public shower.
 The man paid me afterwards.
 I realized that this could be a way to survive.

-I now identify as a transgender woman and work with Embrace Dignity, a group of sex trade survivors and activists, which is at the forefront of the South African campaign to abolish prostitution.
-We are building a strong sex trade survivor movement – including transgender people – but need your support to accelerate our urgent work to protect others from going through what I did.
+I now identify as a transgender woman and work with Embrace Dignity, a group of sex trade survivors and partners, which is at the forefront of the South African campaign to abolish prostitution.
+We are building a strong sex trade survivor movement – including transgender people – but; need your support to accelerate our urgent work to protect others from going through what I did.

 Many trans women sleep under bridges and have literally nowhere to go.
 I would really appreciate anything you can afford to donate to help Embrace Dignity save others from what I have endured.

 Read more of my story on Women in the World.